-If you see someone using the storm drain system in the Fresno-Clovis area with illegal dumping, you may contact us immediately by phone during normal business hours at (559) 456-3292 or complete our COMPLAINT FORM, and we will respond by the next business day.
+If you see someone using the storm drain system in the Fresno-Clovis area with illegal dumping, you may contact us immediately by phone during normal business hours at (559) 456-3292 or complete our Contact Us form, and we will respond by the next business day.
 We will visit the location, contact the responsible party and provide information about proper disposal.
 Your identity will be kept confidential, and will only be used to inform you of the outcome of our response.

 If the incident is in progress and involves hazardous materials, please contact your city fire department, police, sheriff, or the County of Fresno Hazardous Materials Emergency Response Team at (559) 600-3271 between 8:00 am – 5:00 pm.
 Call 600-3111 after business hours.

 Drain A Swimming Pool

 Before you drain a swimming pool to the street, you must allow 24-48 hours after the last treatment for all chlorine to dissipate.
 Contact the District before you drain your pool at (559) 456-3292.
 If you live in the City of Fresno or Clovis you may need to get a permit before you drain.
 Use the links below for more information.

 |The following are permitted, provided they are not determined by the District, Cities, County of Fresno, or Regional Water Quality Control Board to be significant sources of pollutants:|

 |Water Line Flusing||Springs||Rising Ground Waters||Lawn Waters||Discharges From Potable Water Sources|